ax-va/Project-BayesianPy/README.md

 # BayesianPy
 BayesianPy is a collection of algorithms and models written in Python 3.8 for probabilistic programming.
-The main focus of the package is on Bayesian reasoning by using Bayesian and/or Markov networks.
+The main focus of the package is on Bayesian reasoning by using Bayesian networks, Markov networks, and their combination.

 The collection contains the following algorithms and models.